 The Regulatory Code is a set of policies that guides various functions in the County.
 The Regulatory Code amendments developed for the SECP will outline the requirements for running a medicinal or adult-use cannabis commercial business in the unincorporated County including retail, cultivation, manufacturing, distribution, and testing.
 Examples of regulatory ordinances include rules about what a retail operation’s signage can look like, what kind of security cannabis facilities must have, and information about who can get a license and how the license can be acquired.

 Zoning ordinances regulate land uses in the unincorporated (non-city) portions of the County.
 Zoning ordinances make sure that activities happen in places suited for them and protect sensitive locations and individuals.
 The Zoning Ordinance amendments developed for the Program will designate where cannabis operations can take place.

-The Licensing & Permitting System will provide the organizational structure and procedures to obtain the required local license(s) and permit(s) to open and operate commercial cannabis businesses.
-A corresponding fee structure will be established as part of the System’s development.
+The cannabis licensing and permitting system will establish the organizational structure (application framework, review processes) and procedures for obtaining the required County license(s) and permit(s) to operate commercial cannabis businesses.
+A corresponding fee structure will be established as part of the system’s development.

 In October 2022, the Board voted to transition the existing cannabis licensing program for the five non-conforming dispensaries from the Sheriff’s Department to Planning and Development Services (PDS).
 Starting in December 2022, the PDS Code Compliance Division began oversight of the existing five cannabis facilities as the local licensing entity in the unincorporated areas of San Diego County.
 Separately, PDS Code Compliance will continue to work with the Sheriff’s Marijuana Enforcement Taskforce to address any complaints of illegal operations.